 Today’s invitation from Musk seems like a change in tune, but he has extended similar invitations before.
 In 2018, he said that Tesla employees could “vote union tomorrow if they wanted,” but that this would result in their needing to give up stock options and pay union dues for “nothing,” the report said.

-More recently, Tesla has come under fire from California’s Department of Fair Employment and Housing for alleged systemic mistreatment of factory employees, and last year was ordered to pay a $137 million judgment to an ex-worker due to a pattern of racial abuse he experienced when working there.
+More recently, Tesla has come under fire from California’s Department of Fair Employment and Housing for alleged systemic mistreatment of factory employees.
+Last year, he was ordered to pay a $137 million judgment to an ex-worker due to a pattern of racial abuse he experienced when working there.

-In each of these cases, the management was found unreceptive to concerns by the individual employees in question – whereas a union representative might have offered a second chance for those concerns to be heard.
+In each of these cases, the management was found unreceptive to the concerns by the individual employees in question -.
+In contrast, a union representative might have offered a second chance to hear those concerns.

-Now, Musk suggested that the real reason unionization efforts have not gotten far is due to high levels of employee compensation by Tesla — a natural outgrowth of the hot job market in the San Francisco Bay Area.
+Musk suggested that the real reason unionization efforts have not gotten far is due to Tesla’s high levels of employee compensation — a natural outgrowth of the hot job market in the San Francisco Bay Area.
 He also claimed that “Tesla factory compensation is the highest in the industry”.